Pomeranian - Beauty or Beast?

 Photo by dinky_pom from Instagram

-An intelligent breed, a Pomeranian has a sense of self-worth.
-An effect of this is that they are unlikely to take orders from anyone they think is lower down in the pecking order.
+An intelligent breed, a Pomeranian has a sense of self-worth, which means it is unlikely to take orders from anyone they think is lower down in the pecking order.
 This kind of dog can also be very persistent.

-Pomeranians often like to be the centre of attention and are generally pretty extroverted.
-So, when considering adding one to your family, consider if you are able to give the attention a Pomeranian puppy needs.
+Pomeranians often like to be the centre of attention and are generally pretty extroverted, so when considering adding one to your family, consider if you are able to devote the attention a Pomanerian puppy needs.

 Photo by pompom_kira from Instagram